Gofven/flowback-backend/README.md

   - Has phases.

 Separate poll phases
 - First phase: proposals can be inputted by proposal creators.
 - Second phase: proposals can no longer be inputted.
 Predictions and their probabilities can be inputted by predictors.
-  - Third phase: predictions and their probability bets can no longer be inputted.
+- Third phase: predictions can no longer be inputted.
 Voters and delegates can input scores (they can vote).
-Proposal scores determine their position in the proposal list displayed where higher score means higher up.
+Proposal scores determine a proposals position in the proposal list displayed, where a higher score means higher up and vice versa.
 - Fourth phase: delegates votes are locked.
-Prediction probability bets cannot be shown before this phase.
+Prediction bets are locked.
 - Fifth phase: the result is calculated.

 Poll creator:
   - Can create but not edit or delete a poll.